Infinite energy equivariant harmonic maps, domination, and anti-de Sitter $3$-manifolds

-\begin{proof} If we take $j=j_M$ and choose the two harmonic maps to have the same Hopf differential, then $g_2>g_1$ was proved in section 6.
+\begin{proof} If we take $j=j_M$ and choose the two harmonic maps to have the same Hopf differential, then $g_2>g_1$ was proved in Section 6.
 This implies $s$ is transverse and moreover one can deduce that $f$ is an immersion.
 We can find a covering of $M$ by open sets that identify biholomorphically with the upper half space and such that $U$ trivializes as $\mathbb{H}\times S^1$.
-This gives coordinates $(z,\theta)$, under which we can write To check $f$ is minimal, it is enough to prove it is conformal. $f$ is conformal if and only if In local coordinates, \cite[Theorem 6.2]{Qiongo}, where $\phi(f_k)$ is the local coordinate expression for the Hopf differential of $f_k$.
+This gives coordinates $(z,\theta)$, under which we can write To check $f$ is maximal, $f$ is conformal if and only if In local coordinates, \cite[Theorem 6.2]{AL}, where $\phi(f_k)$ is the local coordinate expression for the Hopf differential of $f_k$.
 This is zero by construction.

 For any other dominating representation in this paper, it is clear that the map in question cannot be conformal.
-For instance if $\rho$ has hyperbolic monodromy, the parameters $\theta_1$, $\theta_2$ are chosen arbitrarily, and $j\neq j_M$ strictly dominates $\rho$, then at the relevant cusp $\textrm{res}(\textrm{Hopf}(f_2))= \Lambda(\theta_2)\ell(j(\gamma))^2/4\tau^2$ and $\textrm{res}(\textrm{Hopf}(f_1))=\Lambda(\theta_1)\ell(\rho(\gamma))^2/4\tau^2$ with $\ell(j(\gamma))>\ell(\rho(\gamma))$.
+For instance if $\rho$ has hyperbolic monodromy, the parameters $\theta_1$, $\theta_2$ are chosen arbitrarily, and $j\neq j_M$ strictly dominates $\rho$, then at the relevant cusp $\textrm{res}(\textrm{Hopf}(f_2))= -\Lambda(\theta_2)\ell(j(\gamma))^2/16\pi^2$ and $\textrm{res}(\textrm{Hopf}(f_1))=-\Lambda(\theta_1)\ell(\rho(\gamma))^2/16\pi^2$ with $\ell(j(\gamma))>\ell(\rho(\gamma))$.
 If these are to be equal the complex arguments must agree, so we need $\theta_1=\theta_2$.
 In that case it is clear that \end{proof}